ArielAvshalom/advanced_python_code/Homework/recreational_math.md

 Recreational math is mathematics that is done for fun.
 Most of you might think that such a thing should not exist.
 But it does, and it could actually be quite fun.

+You can see a lot of examples from links on the recrational math !(wikipedia)[https://en.wikipedia.org/wiki/Recreational_mathematics]